SolracHQ/bmath/docs/design/formal_syntax.md

 Design note: module (`mod`) and `use` semantics, and higher-level indexing/assignment behavior for the bracket operator are design-level concerns and are documented in `docs/design/constructs.md` (they are not part of the formal grammar here).

-Semantic note: `use` expressions with qualified names (e.g., `use module::member`) and destructured imports (e.g., `use module::{a, b}`) automatically create variable bindings for the imported identifiers.
+Semantic note: `use` expressions now always use a parenthesized target; for example `use("module"::member)` or `use(module::{a, b})`. `use` with qualified names and destructured imports automatically create variable bindings for the imported identifiers.
 This automatic binding behavior improves developer experience while maintaining expression-oriented design—the expressions still return values that can be used in larger expressions.